 SUN FESTIVAL – TEMPLE OF KING RAMSES II – ABU SIMBEL

-Built by Ramses II to demonstrate his political clout and divine backing to the ancient Nubians, Abu Simbel is an awesome self tribute.
-Guarding the entrance to the temple (built between 1290 and 1224 BC) hewn into the side of a mountain are four famous colossal statues of the pharaoh himself, which sit majestically staring out across the desert, seemingly since time began.
+Built by Ramses II to demonstrate his political clout and divine backing to the ancient Nubians, Abu Simbel is an incredible self-tribute.
+Guarding the entrance to the temple, hewn into the side of a mountain, are four colossal statues of the pharaoh himself.
 Over the centuries, the desert sands imperceptibly shifted until the temple was all but lost to humanity.
 It was rediscovered by chance in 1813 by a Swiss explorer called John Lewis Burkhardt.
-Only one of the heads of the pharaohs was showing and only a small part of the rest of the colossal temple peeked above the desert sands.
+Only one of the heads of the pharaohs was showing and a small part of the rest of the temple peeked above the desert sands.
+It wasn’t until the British happened upon the temple and started excavating that the full glory of Abu Simbel was revealed to the modern world.
 The other rock cut temple at Abu Simbel is the Temple of Hathor, which is fronted by six massive standing statues.
 Four of them represent King Ramses II, whilst the other two are of his beloved wife, Queen Nefertari.

-Famously, the temple was re-located in a multimillion dollar operation in 1972, further up from the shoreline of Lake Nasser, which had hreatened to erode the foundations of this monolithic temple complex.
+Famously, the temple was re-located in a multi-million dollar operation in 1972, further up from the shoreline of Lake Nasser, which had threatened to erode the foundations of this monolithic temple complex.
 For this reason, the sun now strikes a day later than Ramses had originally planned, though the event this morning itself is no less stunning.

-After the grand finale, we’ll explore the site in depth with a fully guided tour of the Sun Temple of King Ramses II and also the Temple of Hathor.
-You’ll have time to independently explore and take plenty of pictures, before returning to Aswan.
-Upon arrival to Aswan you will check out of the hotel, there is time to relax and enjoy the hotel facilities (a number of day use rooms will be provided for the group).
-Later this evening we board the overnight train for our journey back to Cairo.
+After watching this incredible event unfold we return to Aswan.
+Here there is time to relax and enjoy the hotel facilities before we board the overnight train for our journey back to Cairo.
 Enjoy a light dinner in the comfort of your sleeper cabin.
 Overnight - Overnight Train